svdataman/gin/README.md

                               chatter = 1, thin = 10)
 ```

-This takes a minute or two to cook.
+This takes a minute or two to run.
 It should produce 2,000 samples after `thinning' by a factor 10 (it generates 20,000 samples but keeps only 1 in 10).
 First, we inspect the traces and autocorrelation of the chains.

 ```R